cjimti/cjimti/README.md

 ## Author

 Please check out my new book publiced by Apress: "[Advanced Platform Development with Kubernetes: Enabling Data Management, the Internet of Things, Blockchain, and Machine Learning](https://www.amazon.com/Advanced-Platform-Development-Kubernetes-Management/dp/1484256107/)".
-Learn how to build data platforms with Kubernetes using a wide wange of technologies, including: Kafka, NiFi, MinIO, Hive, Cassandra, Zookeeper, Mosquitto, Elasticsearch, Logstash, Kibana, Presto, OpenFaaS, Ethereum, Keycloak, Jupyter, MLflow, and Seldon Core and more!
+Learn how to build data platforms with Kubernetes using a wide range of technologies, including: Kafka, NiFi, MinIO, Hive, Cassandra, Zookeeper, Mosquitto, Elasticsearch, Logstash, Kibana, Presto, OpenFaaS, Ethereum, Keycloak, Jupyter, MLflow, and Seldon Core and more!
 [Read more](https://imti.co/kubernetes-platform-book/) about the book or review the [source](https://github.com/apk8s/book-source).

 ## Open Source